liamtbb/liamtbb.github.io/_posts/2021-12-31-rebuilding_efi_directory.md

 ---
 layout: post
-title: Rebuilding the EFI Directory in Centos7
+title: Rebuilding the EFI Directory in Linux
 ---

 ----

 ### /boot exists but /boot/efi is lost or otherwise not functional

 Due to data location conflicts, EFI partitions are often not set in an array on systems using software raid.
 However, the /boot partition has no such conflict, so it will more than likely have some sort of redundancy.
 Because of this, losing EFI while maintaining /boot's integrity is a not-unlikely scenario.
-The following presumes all /boot files are intact.
+The following presumes all /boot files are intact and the system is online.

+If the system isn't online and isn't bootable, you can try [recovering it from a live linux session](https://liamtbb.github.io/mounting_unbootable_linux_system/)

 ----